 UC Water Academy

-Offered exclusively through UC Water, and led by Professor Joshua Viers (UC Merced), Dr. Ted Grantham (UC Berkeley), Dr. Sarah Yarnell (UC Davis), and Dr. Leigh Bernacchi (UC Merced), the UC Water Academy is a spring/summer intensive course open to UC undergraduate and first-year graduate students in water resources-related fields.
+Offered exclusively through UC Water, and led by Professor Joshua Viers (UC Merced), Dr. Ted Grantham (UC Berkeley), and Dr. Sarah Yarnell (UC Davis), the UC Water Academy is a spring/summer intensive course open to UC undergraduate and first-year graduate students in water resources-related fields.
+The cohort for 2018 is set to begin their journey through the Tuolumne and Mono Lake watersheds, source water for San Francisco and Los Angeles, on June 23.
+You can follow them at #ucwa2018.

 The course is intended to train the next generation of California water leaders via immersive learning about California’s water resources, policies, and management approaches.